Featured Programs and Schools

 The U.S. Bureau of Labor Statistics has stated anannual mean income of Welders, Cutters, Solderers and Brazers as follows:

-The income chart depicts a gradual increase in the salary of Welders, Cutters, Solderers and Brazers in Pennsylvania between 2016 and 2018.
-The income was also higher than the national annual mean income of Welders, Cutters, Solderers and Brazers for all three years.
+The income chart depicts a gradual increase in the salary of Welders, Cutters, Solderers and Brazers in Pennsylvania between 2018 and 2020.